ballerina-platform/module-ballerina-graphql/graphql-ballerina/Package.md

 }
 ```

-Each field can be queried separately, as the following document:
+Each field can be queried separately as shown in the following document:
 ```
 {
     profile {